Sorana Cîrstea

 Sorana Mihaela Cîrstea ([soˈrana ˈkɨrste̯a]; born 7 April 1990) is a Romanian professional tennis player.
 In singles, she achieved a career-high ranking of world No. 21 on 12 August 2013.
-In doubles, her career-high ranking is No. 35, which she reached on 9 March 2009.
-Her biggest achievements include reaching the quarterfinals at the 2009 French Open and the final at the 2013 Rogers Cup.
+In doubles, her career-best ranking is No. 35, which she reached on 9 March 2009.
+On the WTA Tour, she has won three singles and six doubles titles.

+Cîrstea's greatest achievements are the final at the 2013 Rogers Cup and the 2025 Madrid Open doubles title with Anna Kalinskaya.

 Early and personal life

-Cîrstea was born to Mihai and Liliana in Bucharest,.
+Sorana Cîrstea was born to Mihai and Liliana in Bucharest.
 She resides in Târgoviște, her parents' home town.
 She has a younger brother, Mihnea.
 Cîrstea was introduced to tennis at the age of four by her mother.
 Sorana's father owns an ice cream factory in Târgoviște.
 She has cited Steffi Graf and Roger Federer as her idols.

 Career

-2005–2006: Last junior years and turning professional
+2005–2006: Junior and pros

 Cîrstea is a former ITF Junior Circuit top-ten player, reaching a highest combined ranking of No. 6 in 2006.
 Her best results include a title in the 2005 German Junior Open (Grade 1), a tournament in which she was finalist the year before, defeating Erika Zanchetta in three sets in the final, and a runner-up place in the 2006 Trofeo Bonfiglio (Grade A), where she lost in the final to compatriot Ioana Raluca Olaru after having defeated the top-ranked world junior player Anastasia Pavlyuchenkova in the semifinals.
 She also made final appearances at the year-ending Grade-1 juniors tournaments, Eddie Herr International and Yucatán World Cup, in 2005 and 2006, and in the Opus Nottinghill International in 2006.

 She turned professional in 2006 and ended the year at No. 353 in the WTA rankings.

-2007–2008: First WTA title and reaching top 40
+2007–2008: First WTA Tour title, top 40

 In April 2007, she reached the final of the Budapest Grand Prix, a Tier-III event, as a qualifier.
 All of her main draw matches went to three sets.
 She beat Martina Müller in the second round, Eleni Daniilidou in the quarterfinals and Karin Knapp in the semifinals before losing to Gisela Dulko in the final.
 She was the first Romanian to reach a WTA Tour final since Ruxandra Dragomir in June 2000.
 During her run, she beat two players ranked inside the top 40.
 The following month, Cîrstea played in the junior tournament of the 2007 French Open where she reached the doubles final with Alexa Glatch, losing to the third seeds Ksenia Milevskaya and Urszula Radwańska.

 She competed for Romania in the women's singles at the 2008 Summer Olympics, losing in the first round to Shahar Pe'er.
 In October 2008, Cîrstea won her first WTA title in Tashkent by defeating fourth seed and world No. 64, Sabine Lisicki, in three sets.
 She also won her first two WTA titles in doubles that year.
 At the end of 2008, she was No. 36 in the WTA singles rankings and the No. 1 Romanian, aged only 18 years.